Česká Skalice: Sights

 The Ratibořice Castle and Grandmother's Valley is the most popular tourist destination.
 It is visited for its connection with life and work of Božena Němcová, who belongs among the most impactful Czech writers.
 The castle was built in the Baroque style and rebuilt in the Neoclassical style.
 Next to the castle is a castle park.
 Part of the landscape with a direct link to Němcová's literature is also a remote mill and Staré bělidlo, a romantic wooden log cabin.
 The area of the castle and valley is protected as a national cultural monument.

 Among the landmarks of Česká Skalice is the Church of the Assumption of the Virgin Mary, located in Malá Skalice.
 It is a Baroque building from the 18th century.

-In Malá Skalice is Museum of Božena Němcová.
+In Malá Skalice is Božena Němcová Museum, opened in 1931.
+In addition to an exhibition about the life and work of this writer, it also includes a collection of paintings by Julie Winterová-Mezerová donated by the artist.
 Until 2017, there was Textile Museum as well, but it was closed and the exposition was moved to nearby Dvůr Králové nad Labem.